-Use the Set enterprise login button to set up enterprise logins if you want members to sign in to ArcGIS using the same logins they use to access your enterprise information systems.
-See this video for the advantages of using enterprise logins.
+Use the Set up SAML login button to configure SAML logins if you want members to sign in to ArcGIS using your organization's existing SAML identity provider.

-You can also allow organization members to sign up for and sign in to ArcGIS using the logins they use with social networks such as Facebook, Google, or GitHub.
-Under Social, turn on the toggle buttons for the social networks you want to enable.
+You can also allow organization members to sign up for and sign in to ArcGIS using the logins they use with social networks such as Facebook, Google, GitHub, and Apple.
+To enable social logins, turn on the Social logins toggle button, and turn on the toggle buttons for the social networks you want to enable.

 Organizations that want to give members the option of setting up multifactor authentication for sign in to ArcGIS can enable the Allow members to choose whether to set up multifactor authentication for their individual accounts toggle button.
 Multifactor authentication provides an extra level of security by requiring a verification code in addition to a user name and password when members sign in.

 If you enable this setting, organization members can set up multifactor authentication through their profile page and receive verification codes on their mobile phones or tablets from a supported authentication app (currently, Google Authenticator for Android and iOS and Authenticator for Windows Phone).
-Multifactor authentication is not supported for enterprise logins or ArcGIS organizational accounts created with social logins.
+Multifactor authentication is not supported for SAML logins, OpenID Connect logins, or ArcGIS organizational accounts created with social logins.
 Members who enable multifactor authentication have a check mark in the Multifactor Authentication column of the member table on the Members tab on the Organization page.

 If you enable multifactor authentication for your organization, you must designate at least two administrators who will receive email requests to disable multifactor authentication as needed on member accounts.
 ArcGIS Online sends emails on behalf of members who request help with multifactor authentication through the Having trouble signing in with your code? link (on the page where the member is asked to enter the authentication code).
 At least two administrators are required to ensure that at least one will be available to help members with any multifactor authentication issues.